NorESMhub/NorESM/doc/contribute/gitbestpractice.rst

 Note that in git, switching to a new branch change the files in your working directory.
 Git will warn you if you have any modified files before switching to a new branch.
 This is different from how svn works.

+For further details on downloading the NorESM code and managing externals, please see :ref:`download_code`

 Modify files